Shopify

 The Woopra + Shopify Integration enables you to import order data for use in your customer analytics.

-Since this integration uses our Dataloader connection, this means you can import historical data from Shopify.
-This also means that we have access to certain tables in Shopify where you can customize what data you want to import to Woopra.
+Since this integration uses our Dataloader connection, you can import historical data from Shopify.
+We also have access to certain tables in Shopify, where you can customize what data you want to import to Woopra.

 Installation